-In this article, we’ll delve into the world of database monitoring, exploring what it is, why it’s crucial, and how it works and explore top 5 Database monitoring software.
+In this article, we’ll delve into the world of database monitoring, exploring what it is, why it’s crucial, and how it works and explore the top 5 Database monitoring software.

 What Is Database Monitoring?